druoid/playwright-automation-example/README.md

     Creates or updates the node_modules/ folder (where packages are stored).
     Creates or updates package-lock.json (which locks exact versions for reproducibility).

-4. To run the tests in the browser run the following commands `npx playwright test` or `npm test`
+4. To run the tests in the browser for the dev (default) environment run the following commands `npx playwright test` or `npm test` for the test environment run `ENV=test npx playwright test`
 5. To run the tests headless run the following command
 `npx playwright test --headed=false`
 Or headless using a specific browser `npx playwright test --project=chromium --headless`